staticallyio/statically/README.md

 Abuse
 -----

 Staticaly maintains a list of files that are known to be malicious.
-If you find such a file on [Supported Providers](https://www.staticaly.com/network#supported-providers), please [let us know](https://www.staticaly.com/contact?subject=Abuse)!
+If you find such a file on [supported providers](https://www.staticaly.com/network#supported-providers), please [let us know](https://www.staticaly.com/contact?subject=Abuse)!

 Feedback
 --------